haghard/sport-center/README.md

 * Query-side-results: `http://{ip}:{port}/api/results/{dt}` and `http://{ip}:{port}/api/results/{team}/last`
 * Query-side-standing: `http://{ip}:{port}/api/standings/{dt}`

-We can run as many as we want Query-side-results and Query-side-standing node for scalability
+We can run as many as we want `query-side-results` and `query-side-standing` processes for scalability reasons.
+Our query side completely based on memory, not on underlying db, since we use PersistentView concept.
+What interesting there is what we can stay responsive with lost up to n-1 one of every type node.